BAFBFT/Maze-navigating-robot/README.md

         totalR += (double)color_read_Red();
     }

-These normalised RGB values are then converted to the HSV space in the function ReadHSV() in color.c and the HSV values are stored in a HSV struct for further computation.
+The normalised RGB values are converted to HSV color space in the ReadHSV() function in color.c.
+This transformation aids in better color boundary separation, and the resulting HSV values are stored in an HSV struct for subsequent calculations
 <p align="center">
   <img src="gifs/RGBtoHSV.png" width="600" height="350">
 </p>